Dan Wolf: Cape Air

 In 1988 Wolf founded the airline company Cape Air, which at the time flew solely between Boston and Provincetown, Massachusetts.
-Since flying one route with eight employees and one plane, it has expanded to become the largest independent regionally based airline.
+Since flying one route with eight employees and one plane, it has expanded to become the largest independent regionally based airline as of 2013.
 Cape Air now serves parts of the East Coast, Midwestern United States, the Caribbean, and Micronesia with around 1,000 employees.
 In 1994, Nantucket Airlines was purchased by and became a subsidiary of Cape Air.
-Cape Air is an employee-owned company, and the only airline in the United States with a female President.
-Since being elected to the Massachusetts Senate, Wolf continues to pilot during the summer on weekends.
+Cape Air is an employee-owned company, and the only airline in the United States with a female President as of 2013.
+While serving in the Massachusetts Senate, Wolf continued to pilot during the summer on weekends.

 With assistance from a government grant, Cape Air expanded into Indiana on November 13, 2007, offering flights from Indianapolis to Evansville and South Bend.
-Because it did not get the passengers needed to be financially successful, the last Cape Air flight in Indiana was on August 31, 2008.
+Because it did not attract the number of passengers needed to be financially successful, the last Cape Air flight in Indiana was on August 31, 2008.
 In September 2010, the United States Department of Transportation's Essential Air Service (EAS) selected Cape Air to fly a federally subsidized route connecting Augusta, Maine and Boston.
 Service began in December 2010.